Skip to main content

 (iii) All solicitations within the scope of this section shall provide—

-(A) A preference for U.S.-flag vessels in accordance with the 1904 Act;
+(A) A preference for U.S.-flag vessels in accordance with the Military Cargo Preference Act of 1904;

-(B) An evaluation criterion for offeror participation in the Voluntary Intermodal Sealift Agreement; and
+(B) An evaluation criterion for offeror participation in the Voluntary Intermodal Sealift Agreement (for cargo movement only); and

-(C) An evaluation criterion considering the extent to which offerors have had overhaul, repair, and maintenance work for all covered vessels in an offeror’s fleet performed in shipyards located in the United States or Guam.
-Work performed in foreign shipyards shall not be considered if—
+(C) An evaluation criterion considering the extent to which offerors have had overhaul, repair, and maintenance work for all covered vessels in an offeror’s fleet performed in shipyards located in the United States or Guam as applicable under DFARS 247.572(d).

-(A) The Commander, MSC, or the Commander, SDDC, determines that no U.S.-flag vessels are available;
+(A) The Commander, MSC, or the Commander, MSDDC, has issued a waiver that no U.S.-flag vessels are available;

-(1) The Commander, MSC, and the Commander, SDDC, are authorized to make any determinations as to the availability of U.S.-flag vessels to ensure the proper use of Government and private U.S. vessels.
+(1) The Commander, MSC, and the Commander, MSDDC, are authorized to issue waivers regardingthe availability of U.S.-flag vessels to ensure the proper use of Government and private U.S. vessels;

-(2) The contracting officer shall request such determinations—
+(2) The contracting officer shall request such waivers—

-(i) For voyage and time charters, through the Contracts and Business Management Directorate, MSC ( MSC_N103_FFW@us.navy.mil ); and
+(i) For vessel charters, through the Contracts and Business Management Directorate, MSC (MSC_N103_FFW@us.navy.mil); and

-(ii) For ocean liner and intermodal transportation, including contracts for shipment of military household goods and privately-owned vehicles, through the SDDC global e-mailbox ( usarmy.scott.sddc.mbx.g3-ffw-team@army.mil ).
+(ii) For ocean liner and intermodal transportation, including contracts for shipment of military household goods and privately-owned vehicles, through MSDDC by email at usarmy.scott.sddc.mbx.g3-ffw-team@army.mil ;

-(ii) A description of efforts taken pursuant to FAR 15.405 to negotiate a reasonable price.
-For the purpose of FAR 15.405(d), this report is the referral to a level above the contracting officer; and
+( i ) A description of efforts taken pursuant to FAR 15.405 to negotiate a reasonable price.
+For the purpose of FAR 15.405(d), this waiver request is the referral to a level above the contracting officer; and

-(iii) An analysis of whether the costs are excessive (i.e., costs beyond the economic penalty normally incurred by excluding foreign competition), taking into consideration factors such as those listed at paragraph (b)(1)(ii)(C)(1)(iii) of this section.
+(ii) An analysis of price reasonableness, taking into consideration factors such as those listed at paragraph (b)(1)(i)(A)( 2) of this section.

-(2) The contracting officer shall forward the report to—
+(2) The contracting officer shall forward the waiver request to—

-(i) The Commander, MSC, through the Contracts and Business Management Directorate, MSC ( MSC_N103_FFW@us.navy.mil ), for voyage and time charters; or
+(i) The Commander, MSC, through the Contracts and Business Management Directorate, MSC (MSC_N103_FFW@us.navy.mil), for vesselcharters; or

 (ii) The USTRANSCOM Director of Acquisition, through the Sealift Services Division (transcom.scott.tcaq.mbx.i-foreign-flag-waiver@mail.mil).